PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Exists a trend, that Scammers by getting Personal Information could use it for sending Parcels through self-parcel Service.
 In this occasion the Person gonna be trapped into countering fake or even dangerious Presents & some of them require for Pay first and Goods as second.
 Term of Investment must be more clear.
+* Second problem for electronic Space, that People just can't handle their Passwords, Passcodes, PINs or whatever, that should be 100% Confidential, e.g. [ve.lt](https://ve.lt/kriminalai/suzinojo-elementariausio-neatsargumo-kaina-piktavaliams-pin-kodo-spelioti-nereikejo).
 ```

 ```